konstantingoretzki/weather-iot/README.md

+# Processing weather data with a RabbitMQ-Cluster
-# Internet & Security of Things - Verarbeiten von Wetterdaten mit einem RabbitMQ-Cluster
+## Security and Internet of Things